 “By improving pump efficiencies without adding significantly to operating costs, smart well technology stands to extend by years the economic life of many of these wells and, by extension, add millions of barrels of oil to U.S. reserves,” he concludes.

-Editor’s Note – Edwin Laurentine Drake (1819-1880) will become the “father of the petroleum industry” when he drills America’s first commercial oil well in 1859 near Titusville, Pennsylvania.
-Drake used a steam engine and cable-tool drilling rig to drill his famous well.
+Edwin L. Drake (1819-1880) became the “father of the petroleum industry” when he drilled what most consider America’s first commercial oil well on August 27, 1859, near Titusville, Pennsylvania.
+He used a steam engine and cable-tool rig.
+Learn more by visiting the Drake Well Museum.

-Drake overcomes many financial and technical obstacles to make his historic discovery.
-He also pioneers new drilling technologies, including using iron casing to isolate his well bore from nearby Oil Creek.
+Drake overcame many financial and technical obstacles to make his historic discovery.
+He also pioneered new drilling technologies, including using iron casing to isolate his well bore from nearby Oil Creek.

 Seeking oil for the Seneca Oil Company for refining into a new product (kerosene) Drake’s shallow well created today’s petroleum industry.
 See more in First American Oil Well.